 Most coaches still base their endurance training on the XX century model of muscle cell energy supply.
 They train the power and the capacity of each of the three energy systems, alactic, glycolytic, and aerobic.
 Glycolytic capacity training or “HIIT”— the antithesis of “long rests” — is especially popular.

 Revolutionary research by Prof. Victor Selouyanov teaches us that instead we should be focusing on building aerobic power plants — mitochondria — in our muscles.
 In slow twitch fibers, it can be done by building the fibers themselves.
 They grow with new mitochondria pre-installed at no extra charge.
-(I explained how in the Should You Train Your Slow Fibers? series of blogs.)
+(I explained how in the Should You Train Your Slow Fibers? series of articles.)

 In intermediate and fast fibers, mitochondria are developed by pushing the fibers into light acidity (slight local fatigue), then backing off and recovering aerobically over and over.
 (Kettlebell Simple & Sinister does just that.)